Let’s be honest, the school morning routine with young kids is the worst!

 Your child can then line up their shoes in a way that makes the sticker whole.

-This way they will know which shoe goes on which foot.
+That way they will know which shoe goes on which foot all on their own.

 Keep hair bobbles on a carabiner

 You know that somewhere in the house you own about 178 hair bobbles.